-802.11a,g. provide a multi-carrier modulation scheme called orthogonal frequency division multiplexing (OFDM) that allows for binary phase-shift keying (BPSK), quadrature phase-shift keying (QPSK) and quadrature amplitude modulation (QAM) of the 16-QAM and 64-QAM density types.
+802.11a,g use a multi-carrier modulation scheme called orthogonal frequency division multiplexing (OFDM) that allows for binary phase-shift keying (BPSK), quadrature phase-shift keying (QPSK) and quadrature amplitude modulation (QAM) of the 16-QAM and 64-QAM density types.
 One spatial stream (one antenna) and coding rates up to 3/4 are possible and a 20 MHz channel.

-There are studies are on wireless communications, wave propagation [2,3], practical setups of WLANs [4], performance analysis of the effective transfer rate f [5], performance in crowded indoor environments [6].
+There are studies on wireless communications, wave propagation [2],[3], practical setups of WLANs [4], performance analysis of the effective transfer rate [5], performance in crowded indoor environments [6].

 Communication performance is a crucial issue, giving higher reliability and efficiency.
-Requirements for new and traditional telematic applications are available [7].
+Requirements are given for new and traditional telematic applications [7].

-Wi-Fi security is critically important.
-Microwave radio signals travel through the air and can be very easily captured.
-Several security methods have been developed to provide authentication such as, by increasing order of security, wired equivalent privacy (WEP), Wi-Fi protected access (WPA) and Wi-Fi protected access II (WPA2).
+Wi-Fi security is critically important for confidentiality.
+Several encryption methods have been developed to provide authentication such as, by increasing order of security, wired equivalent privacy (WEP), Wi-Fi protected access (WPA) and Wi-Fi protected access II (WPA2).

 Several performance measurements have been published for 2.4 and 5 GHz Wi-Fi Open [8], WEP [9], WPA[10] and WPA2 [11] links, as well as very high speed FSO [12].
 Studies are published on modelling TCP throughput [13].
 A formula that bounds average TCP throughput is available [14].
-Studies have been given for 5 GHz 802.11n Open links [15].
+Studies have been given for 5 GHz 802.11n and 54 Mbps 802.11a Open links [15],[16].

-The motivation of this work is to evaluate and compare performance in laboratory measurements of Open PTP and four-node point-to-multipoint (4N-PTMP) 802.11a links at 54 Mbps using new available equipments.
-This new contribution permits to increase the knowledge about performance of Wi-Fi (IEEE 802.11 a) links.
-The problem statement is that performance needs to be evaluated under several TCP and UDP parameterizations and link topologies under no security encryption.
+The motivation of this work is to evaluate and compare performance in laboratory measurements of WEP PTP and four-node point-to-multipoint (4N-PTMP) 802.11a links at 54 Mbps using new available equipments.
+This new contribution permits to increase the knowledge about performance of Wi-Fi (IEEE 802.11 a) links [16].
+The problem statement is that performance needs to be evaluated under several TCP and UDP parameterizations and link topologies under WEP encryption.
 The solution proposed uses an experimental setup and method, permitting to monitor signal to noise ratios (SNR) and noise levels (N), measure TCP throughput (from TCP connections) versus TCP packet size, and UDP jitter and percentage datagram loss (from UDP communications) versus UDP datagram size.

-The rest of the paper is structured as follows: Section II is about the experimental conditions i.e. the measurement setup and procedure.
+The remaining of the paper is organized as follows: Section II is about the experimental conditions i.e. the measurement setup and procedure.
 Results and discussion are given in Section III.
 Conclusions are drawn in Section IV.